tamberg/library/README.md

 - item: is borrowed/lent by user/admin (file in repository)
 - loan: item i by user u from date d, for n weeks (task in project board)
 - user: borrows items (GitHub user with right to read, open an issue)
-- admin: lends items (GitHub user with commit rights)
+- admin: lends items (GitHub user with right to edit, add a task)

 ## Use cases
 ### Find an item